higayasuo/expo-ii-integration/README.md

 - Secure key and delegation chain management
 - Platform-agnostic secure storage handling
 - Type-safe React hooks and context
+- Path tracking utilities for authentication flow:
-- Automatic path restoration after authentication
+  - `pathWhenLogin`: Tracks the path when authentication was initiated
+  - `clearPathWhenLogin()`: Utility to clear the saved path
 - Error handling and state management

 ## Installation